fkarg/fkarg.github.io/staged/joking-feynman.md

 The main thing I learned that whatever you do, there is no value in taking it absolutely serious.
 Also, don't be afraid to try out new things.

-While this book is not as content-heavy as other books I'm reading, I was still surprised by how much I was able to get out of it - not just the momentarily enjoyment while reading it.
-Within these stories are many of Feynmans Life Lessons, presented in a clearly structured yet funny manner.
+While the book is not as content-heavy as other books I'm reading, I was still surprised by how much I was able to get out of it - not just the momentary enjoyment while reading it.
+Within these stories are many of Feynman's Life Lessons, easy to understand and often quite funny.

 ## Criticism